WCAG Accessibility Standards

 - Context-sensitive help available

-Important Note: While CodeFrog can test for AAA compliance using automated tools, full AAA conformance requires manual testing with assistive technologies (screen readers, voice control, etc.).
-Automated tools can only catch a portion of AAA requirements.
+Important Note: While CodeFrog can detect some violations related to AAA criteria using automated tools, full AAA conformance cannot be achieved with automation alone.
+Full AAA conformance requires manual testing with assistive technologies (screen readers, voice control, etc.).
+Automated tools can only catch a small portion of AAA requirements, and many AAA criteria require human judgment and evaluation.

 How CodeFrog Tests for WCAG Compliance